 Sometimes, it's easiest to just "rip off the band-aid" so to speak.
 If you don't think your baby is THAT attached to the swaddle at this point, cold turkey might be the way to go.
 With this method, you'll just take the swaddle away completely and replace it with a wearable blanket.
 We recommend this weighted one from Dreamland Baby.
 Change can be hard for anyone, especially for a baby who has no idea why you're doing something.
 Expect a little push back (though it's possible your baby won't mind at all), but knowing that it's best for your baby will help you through it.

-Option 2: Continue Swaddling with One Arm Out
+Option 2: Continue Swaddling but Swaddle One Arm Out

 This is a popular strategy for babies who love being swaddled and you know the transition could be challenging.
 With this technique, you'll simply swaddle one of your baby's arms tightly in while leaving the other one completely free.
 Not sure which arm to leave out?
 Take note of which hand they may like to suck on as this can be a form of soothing once the swaddle is taken away - that's the one you'll want to leave out.